How to Buy the Best Mattress

 By Ben Slater

-A mattress can cost up to £3,000, but you don't need to pay this much to buy the best.
+Mattresses can cost thousands of pounds, but you don't need to pay this much to buy the best.
 We explain how to find the best mattress for you.

 Put us to the test